alegian/thavma/README.md

 - The Modern Industrialization team.
 I learnt from their recipe system
 - Nic Barker for his amazing [UI video](https://youtu.be/by9lQvpvMIc), that helped me make a flexible GUI system
 - Screaming Brain Studios, for their awesome free space backgrounds, used in the book: https://opengameart.org/content/seamless-space-backgrounds
+- RedBlobGames, for their brilliant guide to hexagonal grids, used in research: https://www.redblobgames.com/grids/hexagons/

 ## License